rsksmart/devportal-1.0/rif/rns/libs/javascript/Operations.md

 ### `available`

-Check if given domain is available or if there are any availability for the given label.
+Check if given domain is available or if there is any availability for the given label.

 **Signature**